miyako/4D-Demo-AI-People-Skills/README.md

 ]
 ```

+Note that this file is only used at first launch.
+Once providers are loaded in database, it is ignored.
+Use the Demo app forms to update providers details.

 **Options:**
 - **OpenAI**: Add your API key in the `key` field
 - **Ollama**: Install [Ollama](https://ollama.ai/) locally and ensure it's running on port 11434